Business markets and consumer markets:

 1) dividing the total market into groups of customers having relatively common or homogeneous needs

 2) attempting to develop a marketing program that appeals to one or more of these groups.
 This approach may be necessary when customer needs are similar within a single group, but their needs differ across groups.
 Multisegment approach-seek to attract buyers in more than one market segment by offering a variety of products that appeal to different needs.
-Multisegment approach is the most widely used segmentation strategy in medium-to large-sized firms.
+A multisegment approach is the most widely used segmentation strategy in medium-to-large-sized firms.
 It is extremely common in packaged goods and grocery products.
-One third of the U.S. population is a minority.
+One-third of the U.S. population is a minority.
 Minority populations have a large middle class with strong buying power.
 Core values such as family, faith, nationalism, respect for the elderly, and community leaders, and cultural institutions are the dominant features that define minority populations.
 Groups work hard to preserve their ethnic values and customs.
 Emotional connections to their own ethnic traditions.
 Digital communication-affinity for gadgets and respond well/ Or try to promote ethnic individuality.
 Market Concentration approach-focus on a single market segment.
-Main advantage is specialization. also major disadvantage of this.
+The main advantage is specialization. also a major disadvantage of this.

 Individualized Segmentation Approaches

 By combining demographic data with past and current purchasing behavior, organizations can tweak their marketing programs in ways that allow them to precisely match customers’ needs, wants, and preferences.
 Three types of individualized segmentation are one-to-one marketing, mass customization, and permission marketing.